OpenC3/cosmos/docs.openc3.com/docs/configuration/interfaces.md

 ### Accessors

-Accessors are responsible for reading and writing the buffer which is trasmitted by the interface to the target.
+Accessors are responsible for reading and writing the buffer which is transmitted by the interface to the target.
 See [Accessors](accessors) for more information.

 For more information about how Interfaces fit with Protocols and Accessors see [Interoperability Without Standards](https://www.openc3.com/news/interoperability-without-standards).